 Image: Winter by Agnes Pelton

-a community of practice for Grief Workers + Facilitators birthing new worlds in troubled times 🕸️
+a 6 month Facilitator’s TRaining + community of practice for Grief tenders birthing new worlds in troubled times 🕸️

-Easing the Passage is 6 month course for community grief workers and facilitators looking to do this work with the joy, tenderness, rootedness, and tenacity these times call for.
+Easing the Passage is 6 month facilitation training + community of practice for those looking to hold group spaces for grief with the joy, tenderness, rootedness, and tenacity these times call for.

 Beginner's welcome!